DomNidy/saint_sim/README.md

 ## Running

-Docker and Docker compose are used to build and run the app locally.
+Docker and Docker compose are used to build and run the app locally _(and to deploy as a monolith)_.
 To make the modules inside of `/pkg` available in our dockerfiles, we use the `additional_contexts` argument in our `docker-compose.yml` file.

 The secrets used in `docker-compose.yml` should be stored in a .env file, collocated in the same directory.

-**Important**: If you are running the `discord_bot`, ensure you have generated an API key, and inserted this key into the database.
-This can be done automatically with the `generate_api_key.sh` script.
+**Important**: If you are running the `discord_bot`, ensure you have generated an API key, inserted this key into the database, and updated the `.env` file with this key.
+This can be done automatically with the `generate_api_key.sh` script _(the script will not automatically update the `.env` file, you still need to do this manually)_

 ### To start/stop the all services (containers) locally